NIKHCODE/climate-signal-lab/_posts/2026-08-19-article7-deforestation-cnn.md

 We trained for 5 epochs, meaning the model saw the 5,000 training images five complete times.

-WHAT THE MODEL FOUND
+# WHAT THE MODEL FOUND

 The results across five epochs tell a clean story.

 The model began its first epoch achieving 63.2% accuracy on the test set, already well above the 10% that random guessing would produce across 10 classes.
 By the fifth epoch it reached 69.0% overall test accuracy.
 Training loss fell by 55.1% across the five epochs, confirming that the model was genuinely learning and not just memorising.
+This is particulary interesting because the model accuracy in improved to 69% in epoch 5 from 63 in epoch 1.

 The forest class specifically performed far better than the overall average.
 Forest recall reached 91.2%, meaning the model correctly identified 9 out of every 10 forest patches it was shown.
 For a deforestation detection system, recall on the forest class is the number that matters most.
 A system that misses forest patches will undercount deforestation.
 At 91.2% recall after only 5 epochs of training on 5,000 images, the model has learned a robust visual representation of forest canopy from space.

 The class the model most often confused with forest was Herbaceous Vegetation, which is the expected failure mode.
 From 64 by 64 pixels at 10 metre resolution, dense grassland and shrubland produce very similar spectral signatures to sparse or young forest.
 The green channel values are comparable, the texture is similarly irregular, and the boundary between the two land cover types is often gradual rather than sharp in the real world.
 This is not a model failure.
 It is a genuinely hard visual problem.
 Professional land cover mapping systems use additional spectral bands, particularly the near-infrared channel, specifically to separate vegetation types that look identical in the visible spectrum.

 The per-class results reveal the full picture.
 Annual Crop achieved 94.1% accuracy and SeaLake achieved 87.9%, both substantially above the overall average.
 These classes have unmistakable visual signatures: agricultural fields appear as regular geometric patterns in straight-edged parcels, and water bodies appear as uniformly dark, textureless regions.
-The model learns these signatures almost immediately.
+The model learns these signatures almost immediately and hence these reuslts.

 At the other end, Pasture achieved only 40.3% and Highway achieved 44.7%.
 Pasture blends visually with Herbaceous Vegetation and Annual Crop depending on season and management intensity.
 Highways are thin linear features that may occupy only a fraction of a 64 by 64 patch, making them difficult to distinguish from residential or industrial areas that also contain linear structures.
 These failure cases point directly to the real limitations of automated satellite monitoring: seasonal variation, spatial resolution, and the fundamental ambiguity of land cover categories that shade into each other in the real world.

 Published benchmarks on the full EuroSAT dataset with 15 or more epochs of training consistently reach 87 to 92% overall accuracy.
 Our 69% reflects the reduced training set and shorter training run, not a flaw in the architecture.
 The forest recall of 91.2% is consistent with full-scale published results, which suggests the model prioritised the forest class correctly even with limited training.

-THE VISUALISATIONS
+# THE VISUALISATIONS

 The training curve shows the model's loss and accuracy across all five epochs.
 The loss line drops steadily from epoch 1 to epoch 5 with no sign of sudden spikes or reversals, which confirms stable training.
 The test accuracy line climbs correspondingly.
 The gap between training loss and test loss is small and consistent, indicating the model is generalising rather than overfitting to the training data.